IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 [![Install-Package SqlTableDependency](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/NuGetSqlTableDependency.png)](https://www.nuget.org/packages/SqlTableDependency/)

 We define a C# model object mapping table columns we are interested to be populated with the values from any INSERT, DELETE or UPDATE operation.
-We do not need to define all table columns: just the ones we are interested in:
+We do not need to define all table columns but just the ones we are interested in:

 ```C#
 public class Customer